VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrocomsol_runmodal_comsol

     This ProcessTrak step will open COMSOL, run the modal analysis study, and save the results.

+    The purpose of the modal analysis is to identify candidate resonant modes of the specimen.
+In vibrothermography testing you want to excite enough resonant modes that you will be pretty much guaranteed that any point in the specimen will have large strains in at least one of the modes.
+The modal analysis can be used to find these resonances.
+In experiments, this would be performed using a broadband frequency sweep across the entire range of possible excitation frequencies.

     This ProcessTrak step is included in the ``VibroSim_Simulator`` software package.

     :param dc\:dest: |dest|
     :param dc\:measident: |measident|